Outdoor Geology Laboratory Virtual Tour – 9 Rolesville Granite

 Figure 5: This little pile of sediment at the base of the boulder fell off naturally due to weathering.

-Rolesville granite rocks were discovered during digging and blasting during the construction of Building NH on North Campus.
+Rolesville granite rocks were discovered during digging and blasting needed to construct of Building NH on Scott Northern Wake Campus.
 There is no corresponding boulder at Southern Wake Campus, but other examples of this same boulder can be found as decorative stones around NH.
-This granite is officially called “Rolesville Granite” for how common it is near Rolesville, NC.
-It is the rock that is found under our feet at Northern Wake Campus.
+This granite is officially called "Rolesville Granite" for how common it is near Rolesville, N.C.
+It is the rock that is found under our feet at Scott Northern Wake Campus.